tetter27/sgz-onnx-wasm/README.md

 - [x] Convert to ONNX
 - [x] Run on a browser
 - [ ] Crop the input image so that its height and width are multiples of scale factor (12)
-- [ ] Optimize conversion of data transform of input and output of the inference process
+- [ ] Optimize data transformation arround the inference process
 - [ ] Support WebRTC to transmit enhanced images

 ## Authors